George E. Andrew

 Masatoshi Nei, the Evan Pugh Professor of Biology.

 Nei has been a major contributor to population and evolutionary genetics theory throughout his career.
-By developing various statistical methods and applying them to molecular data, he pioneered new ways of studying the genetic diversity of populations, evolutionary relationships among organisms, the times of species divergence from common ancestors, the location of gene regions in which natural selection is operating, and related areas.Image: Penn StateDr.
+By developing various statistical methods and applying them to molecular data, he pioneered new ways of studying the genetic diversity of populations, evolutionary relationships among organisms, the times of species divergence from...
+Read more ›IMAGE: Penn StateDr.
 Anthony Pegg

 Dr. Anthony Pegg is the Evan Pugh Professor of cellular and molecular physiology and, the J. Lloyd Huck Chair of Cell and Molecular Biology.
 He has conducted important research in two areas: polyamine biosynthesis and function, and DNA repair and chemical carcinogenesis.